kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

-- [ ] Item Card Refinement: Shift from mouseover to mouseleave with hiding cards.
-This is going to be tricky.
-Make sure it works in a variety of scenarios.
-One idea: when showing the card for an event target, then wire the mouseleave on that target to ensure show turns off when that target is left.
 - [ ] Actually implement the activity card content.
 There's nothing there!
 - [ ] Fixit: Accordion Item error
 - [ ] Replace stores with runes